-If you receive an email claiming to be from Skype that you suspect is fraudulent, please DO NOT open any attachment to the email, reply to the email, or click any links in the email.
+If you receive an email claiming to be from Skype and you suspect it may be fraudulent, do not reply to the email, click any links in the email, or open any attachments to the email.

-Fraudulent emails may ask you to provide your Skype password, Skype payment details, or other sensitive personal information.
+Fraudulent emails may ask you to provide your Skype password, payment details, or other sensitive personal information.
 They may tell you that you need to upgrade or reinstall Skype, or that your order is being delivered or has been refused.
-For example, these are the Subject lines from previous fraudulent emails:
+Previous fraudulent emails have used the following subject lines:

-If you send an email to Skype Customer Service, our reply may ask you to provide further account or billing information.
+If you contact Skype Customer Service, our reply may ask you to provide further account or billing information.
 This is normal.
-However, Skype will NEVER request that you send us your password.
+However, we will never request that you send us your password.

-Additionally, Skype will never make any contact with you through instant messaging to persuade you to download content or get you to part with your personal details, unless you have already contacted us.
+We will also never contact you through instant messaging to persuade you to download anything or ask you for your personal details, unless you have already contacted us.
 If someone contacts you pretending to be from Skype, block them and report them for abuse.

 Please be extremely cautious when responding to any email request for sensitive personal information.

 Read more about Skype security.